 Assault vs. Battery

-Many people still use the term “assault and battery” together, however they are two distinctly separate crimes.
-While assault is an attempt to use force or violence against another person, battery is the actual use of that force or violence.
+Many people still use the term “assault and battery” together, however, they are two distinctly separate crimes.
+While assault is an attempt to use force or violence against another person, the battery is the actual use of that force or violence.

 Assault can include deliberately or carelessly causing bodily injury to another person, deliberately threatening another person with bodily harm, or engaging in physical contact with another when you know that contact is unwanted and/or offensive.